-Option 1: For our Church that we may grow in holiness by showing mercy and care to our global neighbors and safeguarding our common home, let us pray to the Lord....
+Option 1: For the church, that we may grow in holiness by showing mercy and care to our global neighbors, and by safeguarding our common home, let us pray to the Lord....

-Option 2: For the children and youth of our parish that, with our help, they may learn creative alternatives to violence, let us pray to the Lord....
+Option 2: For the children and youth of our parish, that with our help they may learn creative alternatives to violence and respect for God's creation, let us pray to the Lord....